fogus/spiel/pyramidenspiel/montauk/README.markdown

 Movement point calulation
 -------------------------

+The ranks on the trick cards and overdraws provide the base points used for moving the pyramids.
+However, depending on the makeup of the cards won and drawn these cards may be spent on movement multiple times over.
+The following table describes how many times these cards may be spent:

 When the trick consists of two cards of differing suits then the winning player may move two pyramids, each according to the ranks of the cards.
 The winning player may choose the order of the ranks spent and to which pyramids they may be applied.